UNSW-CEEM/nem-bidding-dashboard/README.md

 ### Quick examples

-Below are some quick examples that provide at taste of the api capabilities, see the full set of examples and api documentation for a complete guide.
+Below are some quick examples that provide a taste of the api capabilities, see the full set of examples and api documentation for a complete guide.

 #### Get raw data